zoton2/LiveSplit.Scripts/LiveSplit.GTA3-README.md

 - Starting split (once the initial cutscene is skipped or finished).
 - Every mission that is required for Any% or "Kingdom Come", if your category is set to that in LiveSplit.
-- ***(Not on Any%)*** Ending Split: by default, after the credits for All Missions and any other category; after "Kingdom Come" for that category.
+- Ending split (on "The Exchange"; loss of control for Any% and after credits for anything else *except* "Kingdom Come", which is split after that mission).
 - Reset if starting a new game while currently in the game from the pause menu, if timer is currently running.

 **Categories supported:**

 To make these work, just make sure your category is set correctly in your splits.
-- Any%/Beat the Game (splits for every mission required, *although doesn't split for the last split yet*.)
+- Any%/Beat the Game (splits for every mission required)
-- All Missions (needs some editing of the script for the missions you want to split for.)
+- All Missions (needs some editing of the script for the missions you want to split for)
 - Beat "Kingdom Come" (splits for every mission required)
 - Anything else splits after the credits.